DataDog/integrations-core/README.md

 new                               -> {integration}/setup.py
 ```

-- `setup.py` provides the distutils setup script that will help us package and build the wheel.
+- `setup.py` provides the setuptools setup script that will help us package and build the wheel.
 If you wish to learn more about python packaging please take a look at the official python documentation [here](https://packaging.python.org/tutorials/distributing-packages/)

 Once your setup.py is ready, creating a wheel is a easy as:
 ```